leoarnold/leoarnold.github.io/docs/_posts/2023-05-12-how-to-convert-all-iso-timestamps-to-utc-in-ruby-graphql.markdown

 end
 ```

-... and it "just works" as if that was how `graphql-ruby` always works:
+... and it "just works" as if that was how `graphql-ruby` always worked:

 ```ruby
 irb> GraphQL::Types::ISO8601DateTime.coerce_result(my_time, nil)